Barbara Keeley

-Barbara Mary Keeley (born 26 March 1952) is a British Labour Party politician who has served as the Member of Parliament (MP) for Worsley and Eccles South, previously Worsley, since 2005.
-A member of the Labour Party, she has served as Shadow Minister for Arts and Civil Society since 2022.
-She previously served as Deputy Leader of the House of Commons from 2009 to 2010 and served in Jeremy Corbyn’s Shadow Cabinet as Shadow Minister for Mental Health and Social Care from 2016 to 2020.
+Barbara Mary Keeley, Baroness Keeley (born 26 March 1952), is a British Labour Party politician.
+She served as Member of Parliament (MP) for Worsley and Eccles South, previously Worsley, from 2005 to 2024, and has been a member of the House of Lords since 2024.

+A member of the Labour Party, she served as Shadow Minister for Music and Tourism from 2023 to 2024.
+She previously served as Deputy Leader of the House of Commons from 2009 to 2010 and served in Jeremy Corbyn's shadow cabinet as Shadow Minister for Mental Health and Social Care from 2016 to 2020.

-Early life
+Early life and career

-Keeley was educated at Mount St Mary's College in Leeds and the University of Salford, gaining a BA in Politics and Contemporary History.
+Barbara Mary Keeley was born on 26 March 1952 to Edward and Joan Keeley.
+She was educated at Mount St Mary's College in Leeds and the University of Salford, gaining a Bachelor of Arts (BA) degree in politics and contemporary history.

-Her early career was with IBM, first as a Systems Engineer and then as a Field Systems Engineering Manager.
+Her early career was with IBM, first as a systems engineer and then a field systems engineering manager.
 Later she became an independent consultant, working on community regeneration issues across North West England.

-She was elected as a Labour councillor on Trafford Council in 1995 on which Keeley served as a member for Priory ward until 2004.
-She was Cabinet member for Children and Young People, Early Years and Childcare and Health and Wellbeing.
-From 2002 to 2004, she was Cabinet member for Education, Children's Social Services and all services for children and young people and Director of a Pathfinder Children's Trust.
+Keeley was elected as a Labour councillor on Trafford Council in 1995 for the ward of Priory, serving until 2004.
+On the council, she was a cabinet member for children and young people, early years and childcare and health and wellbeing.
+From 2002 to 2004, she was the cabinet member for education, children's social services and all services for children and young people, and the director of a Pathfinder Children's Trust.
 She is a member of the GMB Union, the Co-operative Party and the Fabian Society.

-From 2002 to 2005, she worked as a consultant to the charity, the Princess Royal Trust for Carers, researching carers' issues — particularly those related to primary health care.
+From 2002 to 2005, Keeley worked as a consultant to the charity the Princess Royal Trust for Carers, researching carers' issues — particularly those related to primary health care.
 She is co-author of the reports Carers Speak Out and Primary Carers.